-The red-marked link, for example, might have been from a blog which mentions Google’s ranking factors and linked to the example domain for additional information.
+The link, for example, might have been from a beauty blog.
 A quick look on the current content, however, shows that a change has occurred and that the posts may now have been created for payment.
 It does not matter why a link was created “back then”.
 If a website in its current state does not comply with Google’s guidelines, it is always advisable to remove these links or add them to your Disavow-file.
 This is exactly what will happen to the marked link – it will be disavowed.

 Tip: While going through the LinkRating evaluation, always have a text-document open.
 This way, you can quickly jot down all links that need to be disavowed.

 It is interesting to note that even links from WordPress.com subdomains can show up for this error.
 It is a simple fact that linkbuilding is often done by agencies and freelancers by distributing links through such platforms.

 NoFollow links on these platforms are not much of a risk.
 LinkRating, however, works by using multiple criteria which give plus- and minus points if the different rating metrics or the specific rules that are part of the LinkRating evaluation are triggered.
 During your evaluation you can transparently see these points in the “Links” table.